-(a) "Chronic pain" means pain that has persisted after reasonable medical efforts have been made to relieve the pain or cure its cause and that has continued, either continuously or episodically, for longer than three continuous months.
-For purposes of this article, "chronic pain" does not include pain associated with a terminal condition or with a progressive disease that, in the normal course of progression, may reasonably be expected to result in a terminal condition.
+(a) “Chronic pain” means pain that has persisted after reasonable medical efforts have been made to relieve the pain or cure its cause and that has continued, either continuously or episodically, for longer than three continuous months.
+For purposes of this article, “chronic pain” does not include pain directly associated with a terminal condition.

 (b) “Director” means the Director of the Office of Health Facility Licensure and Certification within the Office of the Inspector General.

 (c) “Owner” means any person, partnership, association or corporation listed as the owner of a pain management clinic on the licensing forms required by this article.

 (d) “Pain management clinic” means all privately owned pain management clinics, facilities or offices not otherwise exempted from this article and which meets both of the following criteria:

 (1) Where in any month more than fifty percent of patients of the clinic are prescribed or dispensed opioids or other controlled substances specified in rules promulgated pursuant to this article for chronic pain resulting from conditions that are not terminal; and

 (2) The facility meets any other identifying criteria established by the secretary by rule.

 (e) “Physician” means an individual authorized to practice medicine or surgery or osteopathic medicine or surgery in this state.